cert-manager/cert-manager/GOVERNANCE.md

 approver role.
 Your sponsor must have had close interactions with you: they must have closely reviewed one of your PRs or worked with you on a complex issue.

-Then, create a PR to add your name to the list of `reviewers` in the `OWNERS` file.
+Then, create a PR on the [community][] repository to add your name to the list of `reviewers` in the `OWNERS` file.
 The PR description should list your significant contributions and should mention your sponsor.
 Your sponsor is expected to give their approval as a comment on your PR.

 ### Reviewer Responsibilities